What is Social Competitive Analysis?

 - Understand which metrics matter – demographics, psychographics, and sentiment are more important than superficial metrics like mentions, likes, retweets, etc.

-- Decide who merits your attention is by analyzing sentiment, so you know which topics have the most passionate audience – those are the ones worth your time.
+- Decide who merits your attention is analyzing sentiment, so you know which topics have the most passionate audience – those are the ones worth your time.

 - Compare social content across platforms – look beyond the platforms you use to see where consumers are interacting with your competitors.